philipmw/eth-staking-on-aws/README.md

 $37.54 per month, plus whatever data transfer to the Internet is.

+## Deploy stack

+Smallest configuration is just one EC2 instance for Consensus + Validator:

+    cdk deploy --profile cdk \
+      --context IsExecutionSelfhosted=no \
+      --context IsConsensusSelfhosted=yes \
+      --context IsValidatorWithConsensus=yes

+## EC2 setup for Execution Client

+These don't exist yet because the CDK does not yet support an execution client.

 ## EC2 setup for both Consensus Client and Validator

 Both consensus client and validator are configured for Amazon Linux 2022 on EC2.